Alexander-Bruce/harness-architect/README.md

 ## Acknowledgements

-Created with help from OpenAI Codex.
 The design also intentionally honors the work of the harness engineering community collected by `ai-boost/awesome-harness-engineering`.